Advocacy

 Celebrating Literacy

-Tarrant Literacy Coalition participates in awareness activities to renew our effort to promote literacy and demonstrate our commitment to providing education for adults.
-Every year, on Septemeber 8th, the Coalition joins individuals, organizations, and countries in celebrating International Literacy Day.
+Tarrant Literacy Coalition is a proud member of ProLiteracy and participates in awareness activities to promote literacy and demonstrate our commitment to providing education for adults.
+Each year, on Septemeber 8th, the Coalition joins individuals, organizations, and countries to celebrate International Literacy Day.
 Declared by the United Nations Educational, Scientific, and Cultural Organization (UNESCO), International Literacy Day is a wonderful way to recognize the importance and impact literacy has on all of our lives.

 "An investment in knowledge always pays the best interest."